tarekziade/blog/entries/web-servers-bench.rst

 In other words, Circus can spawn as many Chaussette processes as you want, each one will act as a *web worker*: they'll all accept requests on the same socket.

-Why would you want to do this ?
-Because it's much more ergonomic to manage your web workers in the same tool than the other processes you might have in your Web stack.
+Why would you want to do this?
+Because it's much simpler to manage your web workers in the same tool than the other processes you might have in your Web stack.
 (Redis, memcached. etc).

 From the `Web UI <http://circus.readthedocs.org/en/latest/circushttpd/#circushttpd>`_ or from the